More Than Just Guide Dogs: The Invisible Work of Service Animals

 Psychiatric and Neurological Intervention

-5. Interrupting Panic Attacks: If a dog has been trained to sense that an anxiety attack is about to happen and take a specific action to help avoid the attack or lessen its impact, it qualifies as a service animal under the ADA.
+5. Interrupting Panic Attacks: If a dog has been trained to sense that an anxiety attack is about to happen and take a specific action to help avoid the attack or lessen its impact, it qualifies as a service animal under ADA laws.
 This can look like nudging, pawing, or applying physical pressure to break the cycle.

 6. Deep Pressure Therapy (DPT): A DPT dog physically presses down on either the chest or the legs of a person undergoing sensory overload or a psychiatric episode.
 This pressure activates the parasympathetic nervous system, pulling the body away from fight-or-flight.